Crypto Tax Guide on Crypto Gifts in the UK

 What Is Crypto Gifting?

 Crypto gifting is the practice of giving cryptocurrency as a gift.
-It can be done in several ways, such as by sending cryptocurrency directly to the recipient’s wallet address or purchasing a crypto gift card.
+It can be done in several ways, such as by sending cryptocurrency directly to the recipient’s wallet address, purchasing a crypto gift card, or giving them physical tokens holding a certain amount of cryptocurrency.

 How To Calculate Tax On Crypto Gifts In UK?